Cambridge Open Studios at The Shadowhouse

 If I am not hiding in my jungle garden with my pencils and a big drawing book waiting for a magical creature to come by, you are welcome to make a date to see my work at other times of the year too.

-Most of my original illustrations are at the Chris Beetles Gallery, but I do have some available at The Shadowhouse.
+Most of my original illustrations are at the Chris Beetles Gallery.
+Go to my Original Illustrations page to find out more.
+I also have some available at The Shadowhouse.

 Let me know what you are particularly interested in seeing via my contact form.